pavt/egad/README.md

 ## Quick setting up of EGAD on GT

 Download GT (Glamorous Toolkit) for your OS from [gtoolkit.com](https://gtoolkit.com).
-Start GT and open a Playground (top left button).
+Start GlamorousToolkit app and open a Playground (top left button).

 Copy-paste the following code snippet into the Playground, and evaluate it by clicking on the *Evaluate* button (black triangle).
 (This may take up to a minute.)